tweedegolf/video-bundle/README.md

 - lodash
 - superagent

-The SCSS stylesheet that is provided words as an extension of the Bootstrap 3 framework.
+The SCSS stylesheet that is provided works as an extension of the Bootstrap 3 framework.
 The Bootstrap javascript components are not required.